ucl-exoplanets/DI-Project/README.md

 The CNN requires input for training data, test data and the PSF for planet injection.
 Using these information, the CNN will generate another set of positive images (speckle+planet) for supervised training.

-To train the CNN, please type the following command in the terminal:
+To train the CNN, please change directory into the CNN folder and type the following command in the terminal:

     $python CNN_keras.py --datapath LINK/TO/TRAINING --testpath LINK/TO/TEST --psf_path LINK/TO/PSF --checkpt LINK/TO/FOLDER